Birding in New York City: Background

 New York City is the most populous and most densely populated city in the United States, with 8,804,190 people as of the 2020 census.
 There is little data available about birding demographics in New York City in particular, although New York state was the second most active state for birding according to the 2021 National Survey of Birdwatchers.

 During the COVID-19 pandemic, interest in birding surged, alongside other outdoor activities.
 New York City was the epicenter of the pandemic in the United States in March and April 2020, and with most businesses and schools closed, people looked for activities they could do while outdoors and socially distanced.
-Birding provided a pastime which can be done alone or with a group, and which could act as a distraction or otherwise relieve the stress of the ongoing pandemic.
+Birding provided a pastime which could be done alone or with a group, and which could act as a distraction or otherwise relieve the stress of the ongoing pandemic.